MCP Server

 Then ask Claude for help:

-Claude will use the MCP server to get relevant examples and help you create your own test files.
+Claude will use the MCP server to provide installation instructions and relevant testing examples to help you get started.

 With Cursor